-The Standards of Student Conduct shall apply to conduct that occurs on the campus of the University, on or in off-campus buildings or property of the University, and at University sponsored activities, including off-campus education programs and activities, or on public property, as defined in Article I. The Standards of Student Conduct also apply to University students studying abroad through a University approved study abroad program.
+The Standards of Student Conduct shall apply to conduct that occurs on the campus of the University, on or in off-campus buildings or property of the University, and at University sponsored activities, including off-campus education programs and activities, as defined in Article I. The Standards of Student Conduct also apply to University students studying abroad through a University approved study abroad program.